mironsuarez/mironsuarez.github.io/projects/time-tracker.md

 - **Prisma + SQLite** when offline, with sync to PostgreSQL.

 Simple helpers like these keep the business logic readable while I focus on UX experiments, such as how to display overlapping timers or how to summarize a week without clutter.
-This timmer is now my go-to ritual check, and it has drastically improved how intentionally I spend my time.
+This timer is now my go-to ritual check, and it has drastically improved how intentionally I spend my time.